tjosephcarroll/se-lab18/icm/lab1/README.md

     # icm run
     ```
     2. You're done!
+    3. :camel: Do not unprovision anything!
+We will use the cluster you've created in the next lab

 ---

-Congrats! :+1: You now have a properly setup environment on your local workstatio where you can leverage your preferred tools for configuring & using InterSystems Cloud Manager definitions files, save them together with keys, certificates, credentials and other scripts in source-control systems, vaults, etc. :sparkles: :tada:
+Congrats! :+1: You now have a properly setup environment on your local workstatio where you can leverage your preferred tools for configuring & using InterSystems Cloud Manager definitions files.
+The files can be saved together with keys, certificates, credentials and other scripts in source-control systems, vaults, etc. :sparkles: :tada:

 In the next lab we will see all the remaining ICM commands.